 After graduating in fine art from Sheffield Hallam University, Zoe worked for The Stained Glass Place in Chiswick, London, before setting up Creative Glass with support from the Prince’s Trust.

-In 1998, she secured a glass painting apprenticeship at Goddard and Gibbs Studios, the largest stained glass studios in Europe.
+In 1998, she secured a glass painting apprenticeship at Goddard and Gibbs Studios, the largest stained glass studios in England.
 In what was very much a hands-on role, she received training in every aspect of glass painting and stained glass production from the best in the business.
 It was here that she learned how to apply her traditional training to commercial projects.

 Establishing Angle Glass